benjaminbolbrinker/pyiets/docs/source/documentation.rst

 - :code:`mp` number of cores to be used. pyIETS will start TURBOMOLE and ARTAIOS on different cores.
 Depending on the functional and basis set you use the single point calculations are the most time consuming part of the calculation.
 The number of single point calculations performed by the pyIETS is proportional to the number of modes one specifies in :code:`modes`.
 A total of 2* :code:`modes` + 1 single point calculations are performed.
 For highest efficiency choose a multiple of this value (default: :code:`1`).

 - :code:`modes` either a string or a list of integers specifying the modes for which pyIETS calculates inelastric tunneling intensities.
-If a list is provided the vibrational modes in the :code:`snf.out` file are accessed by index.
+If a list is provided the vibrational modes in the file specified by :code:`vib_out_file` are accessed by index.
 Note however, indexing starts from 0.
-That means modes 1, 2, 3 in the :code:`snf.out` file are accessed by :code:`[0, 1, 2]` (default: :code:`"all"`).
+That means modes 1, 2, 3 in the file specified by :code:`vib_out_file` are accessed by :code:`[0, 1, 2]` (default: :code:`"all"`).

 .. _artaiosin-label: